ERDES: A Benchmark Video Dataset for Retinal Detachment and Macular Status Classification in Ocular Ultrasound: Background Summary

-The status of the macula, particularly the fovea, is the strongest predictor of final visual acuity in cases of retinal detachment~\cite{Wykoff}.
-Retinal detachments are typically classified according to macular involvement: \textbf{ intact macula}, when the central retina remains attached to the RPE, and \textbf{ detached macula}, when this region has separated.
+The condition of the macula, particularly the fovea, is the strongest predictor of final visual acuity in cases of retinal detachment~\cite{Wykoff}.
+Retinal detachments are typically classified according to macular involvement: intact macula, when the central retina remains attached to the RPE, and detached macula, when this region has separated.
 Patients with macula-intact detachments generally retain better postoperative visual outcomes with urgent intervention, while those with macula-detached detachments often experience poorer visual recovery even after successful reattachment~\cite{Steel2014, Subramony2021}.
-As a result, early detection of macula-on RD is essential for preserving central vision.
+As a result, early detection of macula-intact RD is essential to preserve central vision.

-Macula-on retinal detachments can progress rapidly, with subretinal fluid reaching the fovea and causing irreversible vision loss within hours~\cite{Steel2014 , Mahmoudi2016, Subramony2021, Wykoff}.
+Macula-intact retinal detachments can progress rapidly, with subretinal fluid reaching the fovea and causing irreversible vision loss within hours~\cite{Steel2014, Mahmoudi2016, Subramony2021, Wykoff}.
 Clinical guidelines recommend surgical intervention on the same day, ideally within 24 hours, to prevent macular involvement~\cite{GhaziGreen, Grabowska2021}.
 In contrast, once the macula has detached, the prognosis worsens regardless of the surgical timing~\cite{Steel2014}.
 Consequently, macula-detached cases are typically scheduled within one to two weeks, with the aim of salvaging any remaining visual function~\cite{Mahmoudi2016, Subramony2021, Grabowska2021, GhaziGreen}.
 This management approach underscores the status of the macula as the key determinant of surgical evaluation in RD.

-Ultrasound provides a non-invasive method for visualizing intraocular structures and has been shown to be very accurate for detecting RD~\cite{WangRizzuti}.
+Ultrasound provides a non-invasive method to visualize intraocular structures and has been shown to be very accurate for the detection of RD~\cite{WangRizzuti}.
 This work focuses on point-of-care ultrasound (POCUS), which offers a rapid, accessible, and cost-effective imaging solution in diverse clinical settings~\cite{Subramony2021, WangRizzuti, Zieleskiewicz2021}.
 On ultrasound, RD typically appears as a bright, undulating, free-floating membrane within the vitreous tethered to the optic nerve~\cite{WangRizzuti}.
+In contrast, PVD typically appears as a thinner, more mobile, less echogenic membrane that is not firmly tethered to the optic disc, unlike the thicker, brighter, undulating membrane of an RD that remains attached at the optic nerve head~\cite{Propst2020}.